ijayhub/portfolio-headstarter/README.md

 In the project directory, you can run:

- `open with live server` this open the application in your browser
+ `open with live server` opens the application in your browser

-Runs the app in the development mode.
+It runs the app in the development mode.

 The page will reload when you make changes.